mkulke/sequoia/sq/sq-usage.md

         --recipient-file <CERT_RING_FILE>
             Encrypts to all certificates in CERT_RING_FILE

+        --recipient-fingerprint <RECIPIENT_FINGERPRINT>...

     -s, --symmetric
             Adds a password to encrypt with.
 The message can be decrypted with either one of the recipient's keys, or any password.

         --signer-file <KEY_FILE>
             Signs the message using the key in KEY_FILE

+        --store <STORE>
+            The path of the store

     -t, --time <TIME>
             Chooses keys valid at the specified time and sets the signature's